viash-hub/demultiplex/README.md

 ### Test data

 We have provided test data at `gs://viash-hub-test-data/demultiplex/v3/demultiplex_htrnaseq_meta/SingleCell-RNA_P3_2` (Illumina), but please feel free to bring your own.
 The URL of the test data can be provided as-is to the workflow, or you can download everything and specify a local path.

+The input data should follow the structure of either Illumina or Element Biosciences sequencers.
+The workflow will automatically detect which demultiplexer to use (`bclconvert` or `bases2fastq`) based on the presence of either `SampleSheet.csv` or `RunParameters.xml` in the input directory.
+Demultiplexer can also be set explicitly using the `--demultiplexer` parameter.

 ### Setup